ntsakonas/chip-8/README.md

 | F | C|

-Every game has its own keymap, some of those are documented in the [Chip8 Reference Manual][docs/Chip8 Reference Manual - Peter Miller.pdf] found in the docs folder.
+Every game has its own keymap, some of those are documented in the _Chip8 Reference Manual - Peter Miller.pdf_ found in the docs folder.

 ## Debugger